 IPVanish has also state-of-the-art DNS and IPv6 Leak Protection, as well as a Scramble/Obfuscate Traffic option for bypassing firewalls in restricted nations and both are top-drawer security features.

-My DNS and IP leak tests reveled nothing alarming, which is always comforting.
+My DNS and IP leak tests revealed nothing alarming, which is always comforting.
 The only thing I’d look to improve is the process of switching countries.
 When changing locations, there were a few moments when the VPN was off, and I could see my real IP.
 Apart from that minor setback, everything else looked fine.

 Overall: Things are looking good security-wise, and hopefully the company will build on this solid foundation.